UVMHealth/vILT-CSOD-Microsoft-Connector/README.md

 This is a sanitized repository without development commit history and without organization-specific keys and info.

+There is some additional information on [the Wiki](https://github.com/UVMHealth/vILT-CSOD-Microsoft-Connector/wiki)

 ## Azure Services Information and Dependencies
  - A service cloud account is used as a resource account for its mailbox.
 The mailbox's calendar acts as a repository for the online meetings.
 Username and password (if needed) are stored in the Azure Key Vault mentioned in this documentation.
  - App secrets (Client Secret, Basic Auth Username/Password) should be saved in Azure Key Vault.
 The app uses [Visual Studio's "Connected Services" to connect to Key Vault as if it were a secondary config provider](https://docs.microsoft.com/en-us/azure/key-vault/general/vs-key-vault-add-connected-service).